shasderias/ilysa/README.md

 You know what you're doing.

+#### Vim/Emacs

+Ahahahahahahahahahahahahahahahahahahahahahahahahaha.
+You definitely know what you're doing.

+#### Something Else

+You really want something that supports `gopls` or something similar.
+Code assistance will make your life a lot easier.
+If you're not sure what that means, please try starting out with Visual Studio Code.

 ### Beatmap

 Ilysa works in BPM adjusted beats, i.e. the beat numbers displayed in MMA2 or ChroMapper.
 If you do not place all the